notoriousmic/azure-vpn-s2s-aws/README.md

 This Terraform project creates a highly available, BGP-enabled site-to-site VPN connection between Azure and AWS, following Microsoft's official documentation.

+> **💡 Module Usage**: This project can be used as a reusable Terraform module!
+See [MODULE.md](MODULE.md) for detailed usage examples and documentation.

 ## Architecture

 ```mermaid